jrieke/traingenerator/README.md

 ## Adding new templates

-You can add your own template in 4 easy steps:
+You can add your own template in 4 easy steps, without changing any code in the app itself.
+Your new template will be automatically discovered by traingenerator and shown in the sidebar.
+That's it! 🎈

 1. **Create a folder under `./templates`.**
 The folder name should be the task that your template solves (e.g.